OFFSETSYNT4X/OLD_KF_Tutorial_XB1/README.md

 DayZ Discord Killfeed code base.

 ## Installation
-Download all files and extract node_modules folder from the zip file into the project directory
+- Download all files and extract node_modules folder from the zip file into the project directory
+- Rename env file to .env

 ## Bot Commands
 !k1llfeed START (Invokes Killfeed)